 Get Ready for Winter

 Once you complete these seven transitional car care tasks, you have one final matter to handle: the condition of your car’s emergency kit.
 Verify that everything is present, including jumper cables, flares, tools and replenish individual items as needed.
+Check the expiration dates on every item and replace as necessary.
+Now is also a great time to add to your emergency kit if you found yourself in need of anything over the last year.

-Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on transitional car care, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the maintenance parts available on NAPAOnline or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on transitional car care, chat with a knowledgeable expert at your local NAPA Auto Parts store.

 Photo courtesy of Flickr.